StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/README.md

 ## Main Playbooks

 *   **[00 - Introduction to Tools](./00-Introduction-to-Tools/README.md)**
-    *   **Goal**: Get familiar with the primary tools (Goose, Alby, LDK, Lightspark, FewSats, Lexe) and their key capabilities for the hackathon.
+    *   **Goal**: Get familiar with the primary tools (Goose, Alby, LDK, Lightspark, Fewsats, Lexe) and their key capabilities for the hackathon.
     *   **Use If**: You're new to these tools or want a refresher on what they offer.

 *   **[01 - AI-Powered Bitcoin Tip Bot](./01-AI-Powered-Bitcoin-Tip-Bot/README.md)**